peachch/CausalAbstain/README.md

 ### Models & Metrics
 lm_utils.py provides inference code for LLMs, and the method of calculate the score via Jensen-Shannon Divergence (JSD) in Section3.2 of our paper.
 You can add the models if need. metrics.py provides the implementation of AbstainQA metrics.

+### Baselinse
+The baseline comparisons in our paper are detailed in the baslines/ file.
+Please refer to baselines/baselines.md for the relevant information.